jonperrelle/eat-rite/README.md

 1. Enter the ingredients you can't eat due to allergy, diet or dislike
 2. Scan the barcode of a food product
-3. The app tells you whether or not you can eat the product and, if not, why you can't.
+3. The app tells you whether or not you can eat the product and, if not, why you can't

 ### Currently In Development